Bundle B2B BigCommerce: A Guide to Leverage this Bundle to Increase Sales and Efficiency

 After looking at the benefits of headless commerce, you might be excited to create a store using it.
 However, you might have several questions: Is it possible to combine headless commerce with Shopify?
 Are brands really adopting headless commerce for their store?

-This question occurs because you have used Shopify to create a store due to its benefits like quick setup, mobile friendly, integration capabilities, and more.
+This question occurs because you have used Shopify to create a store due to Shopify’s benefits like quick setup, mobile friendly, integration capabilities, and more.

 Now, you don’t want to lose any of the existing functionalities of Shopify and integrate something new into it.